 1. Important information and who we are

-ShelterBox Trust is a UK charity that believes in a world in which no family is without shelter.
+ShelterBox Trust is a UK charity that believes in a world in which no one is without shelter after disaster.

-ShelterBox also runs a wholly owned trading subsidiary, ShelterBox Trading Limited (company number: 07096770).
+ShelterBox also runs a wholly owned trading subsidiary, ShelterBox Trading Limited (company number: 07096770, ICO registration number: ZB157410).

 In addition, ShelterBox has an affiliate in the Philippines, ShelterBox Operations Philippines, Inc., a non-stock, non-profit company with registered number CN201720528.

-If you wish to contact us about our campaigns, your marketing preferences or information on our website, please contact our Supporter Care Team:
+If you wish to contact us about our campaigns or information on our website, or to update your personal details or your marketing preferences please contact our Supporter Care Team: [email protected]

 Full name of legal entities: ShelterBox Trust, ShelterBox Trading Limited, ShelterBox Operations Philippines, Inc.

 Data Privacy Lead, ShelterBox, Falcon House, Charles Street, Truro, TR1 2PH